frbatist/Lab.Toggler/README.md

 # TODO

-- Add integration by message queue, I'ts iniciated, but, not concluded;
+- Add integration by message queue, I'ts initiated, but, not concluded;
 - Users and application client dynamic configuration for Identity server.
 - Docker file and docker compose;
 - NoSql implementation of the repository pattern.